Home » Features » A List of Current Aldi Private Label House Brands

 Carlini: mostly oils, like peanut oil, vegetable oil, or olive oil.
 They work as advertised.

 Casa Mamita: one of Aldi’s more prolific Mexican fare labels, an Aldi counterpart to, say, Ortega.
-The quality varies, from the good (hard taco shells) to the okay (salsa, con queso).
-On the other end, Casa Mamita’s Organic Chipotle Lime Salsa, an ALDI Find, was one of the most disappointing things I’ve ever purchased from Aldi.
+The quality varies, from the good (hard taco shells) to the decent (salsa, con queso).
+On the other end, Casa Mamita’s Organic Chipotle Lime Salsa, an Aldi Find, was one of the most disappointing things I’ve ever purchased from Aldi.

-Cattlemen’s Ranch: primarily beef-related items, including burgers and steaks.
+Cattlemen’s Ranch: primarily beef-related items, including burgers and steaks, and even meatloaf.
 The most famous product is the Bacon Wrapped Chuck Filet, a ridiculously cheap steak that has something of a cult following, although I found it pretty mediocre.
 The Angus burgers, although a bit pricey, are better, although our readers seem to have mixed opinions on them.

-Chef’s Cupboard: from what I can tell, this label is an assortment of products for, among other things, holiday cooking.
-Chicken broth, French fried onions, and stuffing mix are among the items bearing this label.
+Chef’s Cupboard: this label is an assortment of products for, among other things, holiday cooking.
+Chicken broth, French fried onions, onion soup and dip mix, and stuffing mix are among the items bearing this label.

-Choceur: upscale sweets, including chocolates.
-The Choceur Advent Calendar, which comes out around Christmas, is one of the more famous offerings.
+Choceur: sweets, including chocolates.
+The Choceur Advent Calendar, which comes out around Christmas, is one of the more famous offerings, along with peanut butter cups.
 We’ve had a debate or two over how to properly pronounce it.
 (Our current thinking is probably CHAA-cur.)

 Clancy’s: probably Aldi’s most notable snack food line, and a dominant fixture in Aldi’s first aisle.
 Products include potato chips, nacho chips, tortilla chips, bagged popcorn, and microwavable popcorn.
 Some are better than others, although all that I’ve tried are at least adequate.
 I think their regular potato chips taste like potato chips.